xushixun16/SJURLSessionOperation/README.md

 ## Acknowledgments

-A lot of the source code in *SJURLSessionOperation* is inspired by the [AFNetworking ](https://github.com/AFNetworking/AFNetworking)
+A lot of the source code in *SJURLSessionOperation* is inspired by [AFNetworking ](https://github.com/AFNetworking/AFNetworking)

 ## Contact